hi. welcome to my universe.

 I crashed at my friends' couches, airports and train stations while slowly finding my way as an artist.
-I signed and left a few management deals, find and lost a few opportunities, was rejected and ignored, embraced and forgotten, until I one day decided that I was going to make it on my own.
+I signed and left a few management deals, found and lost a few opportunities, was rejected and ignored, embraced and forgotten, until I one day decided that I was going to make it on my own.

-I turned to my online following that I had found through sharing this journey of mine, and resolved to make this journey about designing my own road.
+I turned to my online following that I had found through sharing this journey of mine and resolved to make this journey about designing my own road.
 I would show people that you don't have to follow a traditional route of record deals and compromising: you can build your life on your own terms, in your own way.
 If you just refuse to give up.

 I started my own record label and artist collective Broken Glass Records, which is still where I release all my records and publish all my books.

 Since those young days I have produced and released 9 EPs + 4 full-length albums, had one single reaching #2 on the Swedish iTunes chart, had major radio plays, published 5 books, toured all over Europe, won and lost and loved and cried myself to the person I am today.